antothom/seminararbeit-antoine-thomas/Data_Analysis.md

 the demand on the market remains equal, they will most probably experience higher revenues.
-Contrarily, if the set prices are lower than those of the competition, respective hotels are likely to encounter higher occupancy .
+Contrarily, if the set prices are lower than those of the competition, respective hotels are likely to encounter higher occupancy.
 In Enz’ and Canina’s study, the impact on hotel revenues and occupancy rates was determined on the basis of price differences among direct competitors in a local market.
 They found that price differences in the average room rate relative to competitors had